wegue-oss/wegue/docs/gallery.md

 ## [Nature Park "Lüneburger Heide"](https://map.naturpark-lueneburger-heide.de/)

 This website shows a classic Web-GIS application.
-The user can choose from a variety of different layers from the layer tree.
+The user can choose from a variety of different layers listed in a layer tree.
 Additional many common functionalities like measure tools, PDF-export, GeoCoding and data download are implemented.

 ![screenshot nature park lueneburg](_media/screenshot_lueneburg.jpg)